jerushabeulah/D-shaped-optical-fiber-fabrication/README.md

-\## Aim
+## Aim

 To design and refine D-shaped optical fibre fabrication systems using acrylic mould encapsulation and wheel polishing, and to enhance their sensitivity for ammonia detection through Layer-by-Layer (LBL) DAR/TSPP deposition.

-\## What this project includes
+## What this project includes

-\- MATLAB Live Scripts for intensity drop analysis and wavelength identification
+- MATLAB Live Scripts for intensity drop analysis and wavelength identification

-\- Graphs of wavelength vs intensity (at 650 nm)
+- Graphs of wavelength vs intensity (at 650 nm)

-\- Layer-by-Layer (DAR/TSPP) deposition setup and data
+- Layer-by-Layer (DAR/TSPP) deposition setup and data

-\- Full MSc Thesis and Presentation slides in `docs/`
+- Full MSc Thesis and Presentation slides in `docs/`

-\## How to use
+## How to use

-1\.
-Open the `.mlx` files in MATLAB.
+1. Open the `.mlx` files in MATLAB.

-2\.
-Run `intensitydropinsinglegraphplustable.mlx` to view the plotted intensity drops.
+2. Run `intensitydropinsinglegraphplustable.mlx` to view the plotted intensity drops.

-3\.
-Run `maximumwavelengthidentifier.mlx` to calculate the maximum wavelength.
+3. Run `maximumwavelengthidentifier.mlx` to calculate the maximum wavelength.

-4\.
-Output graphs will appear in the \*\*results/\*\* folder.
+4. Output graphs will appear in the \*\*results/\*\* folder.

 \## Results

-\- Successfully fabricated D-shaped optical fibres with 20% and 50% intensity drops.
+- Successfully fabricated D-shaped optical fibres with 20% and 50% intensity drops.

-\- Demonstrated ammonia sensing capability using DAR/TSPP coating.
+- Demonstrated ammonia sensing capability using DAR/TSPP coating.

-\- Observed wavelength shift around 650 nm for effective sensing.
+- Observed wavelength shift around 650 nm for effective sensing.

-\## Reference
+## Reference

 Jerusha Beulah Jawahar Wilson David,

-\*Fabrication of D-Shaped Optical Fiber for Sensing Applications\*, MSc Thesis, University of Nottingham, 2024.
+*Fabrication of D-Shaped Optical Fiber for Sensing Applications\*, MSc Thesis, University of Nottingham, 2024.